roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 {{< figure id="model_files" src="./model_files.png" alt="Sample figure" caption="Model and tokenizer files" width="330" height="160" >}}

 If you run the above script, you will see in {{< figref "model_files" >}} that the model and tokenizer files are stored in a `model` directory.
-The `config.json` has the core information such as model name, architure, and output details.
-Also,  the model weights are store in the `model.safetensor`.
-I encourage you to go over these files to better understand the model we will be using.
+The `config.json` has the core information, such as model name, architecture, and output details.
+Also,  the model weights are stored in the `model.safetensor`.
+Please review these files to understand the model we will use better.

 <details>